 Fearing that I would get pregnant again, my parents tried to keep me from seeing Anton.
 Finally, we decided that the only way to be together was to leave Mecklenburg.
 My mother insisted that she could not bear to lose both me and Line.
 Leaving my daughter with my mother was the hardest thing I ever had to do.
 With my mother on one side and Anton on the other, I had no choice.

-When Anton and I settled on the farm in Alma, I had Mary, and then Dora, Albert, and William.
+When Anton and I settled on the farm in Lyons, I had Mary, and then Dora, Albert, and William.
 None of those children made up for Line.
 It was worse after Mary died.
 How I longed to see and hold my Line again.
 My mother would not let her go.
-When my mother died, Line sold her inheritance for the price of a ticket.
-She was 16 years old, practically a woman herself, when she arrived in Alma.
+When she turned 16 Line told my mother she was leaving.
+She was practically a woman herself, when she arrived in Lyons.
 It had been 12 years since I left her.
 How we clung to each other.
 How many tears we cried.

 “But these stories are so sad,” one of my friends responded as I was telling her about what I had discovered in Germany.
 This of course is why the stories were not passed down to me.
 And yet, they are my stories.
 They help me to learn that nothing human is alien to me.